 You may have heard the term “tier” associated with your medications.
 Perhaps you were told that a drug had “changed tier levels.”
-We will explain how insurance companies categorize covered medications and why it is important to be aware of the tier your medications fall into.
+What does this mean and why is it important?

 How Do Drug Tiers Work?

 Medicare plans with prescription drug coverage organize medications into different price categories called “tiers.”
 Medicare plans can have as many as 4 or 5 tiers and generally, drugs in the lower tiers have lower costs while drugs in higher tiers have higher costs.
 For example, a tier 1 drug will usually have lower copays than a tier 3 drug.
 But it is important to note that this is not always the case—it is up to the individual insurance company to determine the benefits of a given tier level.
 For this reason, we advise our clients to be aware of what tier their medications fall into and what the copay or coinsurance will be for that tier level.

 It is important to know if your Medicare plan includes a Part D deductible.
 If a deductible is included, it is important to know which tiers are affected by the deductible.
 Your plan will list which tiers are affected by the deductible in your Evidence of Coverage.
 Some plans have a deductible as high as $435 in 2020, with others as low as $0.
 The deductible amount must be approved by the Centers for Medicare and Medicaid Services (CMS).